 We decided to have lunch at a pub.
-The menu had a number of great looking appetizers.
+The menu had a number of great-looking appetizers.
 Along with our lunch entrees, we ordered several of them.
-One of the appetizers was mini-hamburgers; three to an order.
+One of the appetizers was mini-hamburgers, three to an order.
 Well, there were seven of us.
-I nicely asked the server that since there were three to an order, and there were seven of us, could they make seven and just charge us for it.
+I nicely asked the server that since there were three to an order, and there were seven of us, they could make seven and just charge us for it.
 He said, “No problem.”

 So, why didn’t he ask us about it?
 He admitted it didn’t seem right.
 No, he didn’t ask the extra question, and we ended up boxing up 15 hamburgers.
 The good news is that there were some homeless people in the park across the street that had a nice lunch, thanks to our server’s lapse in common sense.

-The Lesson: Sometimes people say something and mean something else.
+The Lesson: Sometimes, people say something and mean something else.
 Or, you may simply not understand someone.
 Avoid problems.
 Avoid confusion.
 Most important, avoid letting down a customer.
 Ask the extra question(s).